dtonhofer/rstudio_coding/course_1/plot_normal/README.md

 Define the function to plot a Normal.

-Just dump this code into the RStudio console, or better write it to a file called for example `plot_normal.r` and load it into RStudio by commanding `source("plot_normal.r")`.
+Just dump this code into the RStudio console, or better write it to a file called for example `plot_normal.r` and load it into RStudio by issuing the command `source("plot_normal.r")`.

 ````